chapman-phys220-2018s/cw-13-phys220/README.md

 As written, this will use ```numpy``` in a vectorized way as we have been using in class so far.
 Run the code and note how long the timed portions take.
 Then uncomment the ```@nb``` lines to enable ```numba```.
 Rerun the code and compare the results of the timings.
 (The ```@nb``` lines are called "decorators" and modify the subsequent function definitions to add functionality, in this case just-in-time compilation via ```numba```.)

-* Copy your CW12 into this repository and modify the code base to use ```numba```.
+* Copy your CW12 into this repository and modify your code to use ```numba```.
 Are you able to speed up the run time of your Runge-Kutta integration?
+Speculate why or why not.

 ## Assessment